Tips for Planning a Vegan Wedding Buffet – Part 2

-It’s a dilemma because you don’t want food wastage, but running out of food is not an option so it’s better to make extra food to allow for all the different variables.
-And a good way to use leftovers up is to find out where the nearest homeless shelter is – have an option on your booking form so that the wedding couple can give you permission to take leftovers there.
+It’s a dilemma because you don’t want food wastage, but running out of food is not usually an option, so it’s better to make extra food to allow for all the different variables.
+And a good way to use leftovers up is to find out where the nearest homeless shelter is and arrange with them to take it there.

 Oven runs too hot or doesn’t work

 When you are in touch with the venue ask them if there is anything you need to know about the oven and other equipment in the kitchen.